List of terms used for Germans: Piefke (pejorative)

-The Austrian ethnic slur for a German is Piefke.
+The Austrian ethnic slur for a North German is Piefke.
 Like its Bavarian counterpart Saupreiß (literally sow-Prussian), the term Piefke historically characterized only the people of Prussia, and not people of other Germanic states.
 There are two hypotheses on how the term developed; both of them suggest an origin in the 1860s.
-One theory suggests that the term came from the name of the popular Prussian composer Johann Gottfried Piefke, who composed some of the most iconic German military marches, for example Preußens Gloria and the Königgrätzer Marsch - particularly since Piefke and his brother conducted the Prussian music corps in the parade in Austria following the Prussian victory of the Austro-Prussian War in 1866.
+One theory is that the term came from the name of the popular Prussian composer Johann Gottfried Piefke, who composed some of the most iconic German military marches, for example Preußens Gloria and the Königgrätzer Marsch - particularly since Piefke and his brother conducted the Prussian music corps in the parade in Austria following the Prussian victory of the Austro-Prussian War in 1866.
 The second theory suggests an origin in the Second Schleswig War in 1864, where Prussians and Austrians were allies.
 A Prussian soldier with the name Piefke and a stereotypically Prussian gruff and snappy manner made such a negative impression on his Austrian comrades that the term came to refer to all Prussians.

-Since Prussia no longer exists, the term now refers to the cliché of a pompous northern Protestant German in general and a Berliner in particular.
+Since Prussia no longer exists, the term refers to the cliché of a pompous northern Protestant German in general and a Berliner in particular.
 However, the citizens of the free Hanseatic cities and the former northern duchies of Oldenburg, Brunswick and Mecklenburg are also quite offended by the terms Piefke and also by Saupreiß (a slur for any German who is not native Bavarian).
 In 1990, Austrian playwright Felix Mitterer wrote and co-directed a TV mini-series, Die Piefke-Saga, about Germans on holiday in Tyrol.
 Sometimes the alteration "Piefkineser" is used.
 Some Austrians use the playful term "Piefkinesisch" (Pief-Chinese) to refer to German spoken in a distinctly northern German - that is, not Austrian - dialect.